 Grand Hill Shopping on Mackinac Island

 As you make your way up to Grand Hotel, stop by the shops and gallery on the corner of Mahoney Avenue and Cadotte Avenue.
-Take a break at the half-way point to Grand Hotel and visit the Grand Hotel Outlet Store, Rustic Chic/Sew UP Style and Noel Skiba Art.
+Take a break at the half-way point to Grand Hotel and visit the Grand Hotel Outlet Store, Rustic Chic Boutique and Noel Skiba Art.

 Shopping at Surrey Hill on Mackinac Island

 Surrey Hill is a hidden gem on Mackinac Island.
 It’s accessible for locals and visitors and is also a stop along the Mackinac Island Carriage Tour route.
-Surrey Hill features a blacksmith, butterfly conservatory, carriage museum and an array of shops at their location.
+Surrey Hill features a blacksmith, Wings of Mackinac butterfly conservatory, carriage museum and an array of shops.
 Take a look at the Wings of Mackinac gift shop or find the perfect gift or souvenir inside the carriage museum.

 If shopping isn’t your thing, the stores on Mackinac Island just might change your mind.
 As always, enjoy the variety, enjoy the sights and enjoy your time on Mackinac Island!